tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 040.md

 - We head to the [[Bark & Buzzard]] and chat with Karen.
 - We don't find the [[Gentlemen Bastards]], so we explore some other ideas about where we can go for information.
 - The tower rests in the middle of [[Market Square Plaza]].
+- We finish up breakfast, chat for a bit about who to go talk to, then go out to find [[Keth Darklighter|Keth]].
 -